 This thing is called The Nest Rest, and I need it.

-Take the door off a closet, insert overstuffed chair.
+Take the door off a closet, insert an overstuffed chair.
 Instant nook.
 (Source)

 I love that a) this is in someone’s office and b) it involves a step stool.
 (Source)